katherinewadge-berrospi/Animal_detection_camera/README.md

 - Imported MobileNetV2 for improved efficiency as MobileNetV2 is lightweight and the model comes with pre-trained on ImageNet.
   - Transfer low-level features such as textures and edges.
   - This CNN has scope for scalability as this pipeline could be adapted to other wildlife datasets.
-- CNN Architecture consists of base convulsion layers that are frozen, keeping the pre-trained features, and new dense layers were added.
+- CNN Architecture consists of base convolution layers that are frozen, keeping the pre-trained features, and new dense layers were added.
   - The dense layers consisted of Global Average Pooling, Dense 256 ReLu, Dropout 0.5, and Softmax Classifier.

 - Early stopping was introduced to monitor validation loss and restored best weights if there were no more improvements being made.